Meesum-Raza/mendoza-project/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Panteragpt.

 ## Author
 Your Name - [GitHub Profile](https://github.com/Meesum-Raza)